RECIPE: Better than meatballs

 2 cups walnuts

-2 slices seeded bread (or your favourite bread)
+2 slices seeded bread (or your favourite bread - slightly stale is best)

 1 tablespoon vegan 'beef' style or vegetable stock powder